For Your Brain

 This podcast is a fantastic way to learn why music provokes emotions, how black holes work, and what Subway is actually good for.
 The topics are interesting, entertaining, and laid out in a manner that is easy to digest.

-Dan Carlin’s Hardcore History approaches the past with that same crazy thinking his Common Sense podcast is known for.
+Dan Carlin’s Hardcore History approaches the past with that same crazy thinking his polital podcast, Common Sense, is known for.
 He raises many good points and relevant what-if scenarios.

 Hosted by Stephen Dubner, co-author of the mega-bestseller of the same name, this podcast “explores the hidden side of everything” from an economical/sociological perspective.

 NPR: TED Radio Hour

 Based on the renowned TED Talks, each episode of Guy Raz’s TED Radio Hour is based on a common theme.
 It addresses everything from happiness to crowd-sourcing innovation, with interviews snippets and discussion.

 Ever wonder how the electric eel generates juice or what trypophobia is?
 Julie Douglas and Robert Lamb have answers, whether talking about mind-blowing mysteries or the newest scientific revelations, in this 30-minute podcast.

 Each story is a perfectly told and produced bite of the past.
 This tiny podcast crams a million visceral responses into each episode, presenting history in a way that makes you feel as if it were recounting one of your own memories—one you’d almost forgotten but now is forever ingrained in your mind.